Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas Stats and Trends

-- In Arkansas' three games this season, it has three wins against the spread.
+- Arkansas has played three games, with three wins against the spread.

-- This year, the Razorbacks won ATS in their only game as an underdog of 6 points or more.
+- The Razorbacks have been underdogs by 6 points or more once this year and covered the spread.

-- Arkansas' games this season have hit the over on all three set point totals.
+- Arkansas' games this year have gone over the total in three out of three opportunities.

-- Arkansas is 3-0 against the spread and 3-0 overall in games when it scores more than 5.7 points.
+- Arkansas is 3-0 against the spread and 3-0 overall in games when it records more than 5.7 points.

 - The Razorbacks have turned the ball over two times, two fewer times than the Aggies have forced turnovers (4).